JakobFinstad/SynchronicedThreading/README.md

 message "...
 10 : Seats available...", even tho
 there would not be 10 seats available when it would be their turn to order.

+## Fixes
+Changed the run method to synchronized, and added a synchronized code block locked on the ticket server.
+In the main method we joined the different threads in order to let them cooperate.
+This fixed the issue by forcing the threads to be locked on the object ticketServer.
+Therefor they would not continue until the thread that had started finished.

+## Installation
+To install this program, simply download the program, then you would need to compile the classes.
+We used intellij's compiler to compile the whole project, but this can also be done in the terminal with mvn compile.
+After the compilation run the main class's public static void main.